frederic-perez/AmE-dictionary/data/idioms.md

 __butthead__ :two::hammer: (butt-head)
 __button (one’s) lip__ To be quiet.
 Often used as an imperative. _Hey, button your lip!
 We don’t need to hear any more out of you today!_
 __buy the farm__ To die.
-__buy__ _slang_ To believe or accept something as true or feasible without question or investigation. _I can’t believe the boss bought my excuse for missing work yesterday._
+__buy__ _slang_ :two: To believe or accept something as true or feasible without question or investigation. _I can’t believe the boss bought my excuse for missing work yesterday._
 __buzz__ :two::hammer: _Buzzed the fuzz._
 __by (oneself)__ :two::hammer:
 __by a mile__ :two: By a large amount; by a lot. _We won that game by a mile!
 I think the final score was 10-1._